Is your career stalling? Are you missing your success targets? If you answered, "Yes," or even, "Maybe..."

 Key # 2: Polish & Apply Your Communication Skills

-To master this second key, you must be willing to compose and ask questions, then listen carefully to the answers.
+To master this second key, you must gather missing information by asking questions.
+Listen carefully to the answers.
 Doing so will give you insight into what’s important to the people responsible for promoting or hiring you.
 Don’t assume you know!
 That’s a BIG mistake.

 People who are afraid to ask, or are too lazy to make the effort to do so, end up making a bad impression.
 Why?
 Because assumptions cause conflict, upset and misunderstandings.
 The old adage, “Don’t assume.
 It makes an ASS of U and ME,” is not only a play on words - it’s all too often true!